 Second Street Brewery opened as a neighborhood brew pub in 1996, serving up live music along with handcrafted beer and pub fare.
 Today, the enterprise has expanded with two more locations, one in the bustling Railyard and the newest, Rufina taproom, in the Meow Wolf zone.
 No matter which location you visit, sample some of Second Street’s favorites, including 6 Fruit Under, a light ale with blackberry, cranberry, tart cherry, raspberry, peach and blood orange notes, and Boneshaker Special Bitter, an English malt style beer with light citrus tones.
 Try the chicken mushroom schnitzel paired with the Agua Fria Pilsner at Second Street’s original or Railyard location or pair fish and chips with a Kolsch at the Rufina Taproom.

 Beer Creek Brewing Co.

-Beer Creek Brewing Co. is another newcomer to the area’s craft beer scene, bur its owners have been making beer for more than a decade, having started as a backyard home-brewing outfit.
-They officially set up shop in an old stone building on Highway 14 south of town, and quickly became part of the brew-making scene, hosting this year’s first annual Hoptoberfest, which pairs New Mexico’s craft brewers with hop farmers for a day-long mid-October beer sampling event on Beer Creek’s sprawling patio.
-Beer Creek grows its own hops nearby and its old-fashioned beers include its first, the classic Coming Soon Pale Ale, as well as Red Creek Imperial ale and Lizard Queen Imperial Blonde, a collaboration with Tumbleroot.
-Beer Creek’s beverages pair perfectly with its killer pizza and it’s a great place to tune in to live music.
+Beer Creek Brewing Co. is another newcomer to the area’s craft beer scene, but its owners have been making beer for more than a decade, having started as a backyard home-brewing outfit.
+They officially set up shop in an old stone building on Highway 14, south of town, and quickly became part of the brew-making scene, hosting last year’s first annual Hoptoberfest, which pairs New Mexico’s craft brewers with hop farmers for a day-long mid-October beer sampling event on Beer Creek’s sprawling patio.
+Beer Creek grows its own hops nearby and its old-fashioned beers include its first, the classic Coming Soon Pale Ale, as well as Red Creek Imperial ale, and Lizard Queen Imperial Blonde, a collaboration with Tumbleroot.
+Beer Creek’s beverages pair perfectly with its killer pizza, and it’s a great place to tune in to live music.